Anishinaabemowin Gikinoo’amaaganag

 Additionally we are able to offer virtual learning opportunities for the public which focus on Anishinaabe language, teachings, and culture.
 These sessions are recorded and offered to the public.
 Some session recordings are not offered on this public platform, but can be accessed if requested.
 Please contact us if you would like to access these recordings.

-Selection: 10 learners will be selected through a review of their completed application, an interview, and academic standing.
+Selection: 10 learners will be selected through a review of their completed applications.

 Please contact Niigaanigaabawiik Carissa Copenace for more information: carissac@7generations.org